opnfv/qtip/docs/userguide/01-compute.rst

 The benchmarks include:

-Dhnystone 2.1
+Dhrystone 2.1
 ^^^^^^^^^^^^^^^^

-Dhnystone is a synthetic benchmark for measuring CPU performance.
+Dhrystone is a synthetic benchmark for measuring CPU performance.
 It uses integer calculations to evaluate CPU capabilities.
 Both Single CPU penformance is measured along multi-cpu performance.

-Dhnystone, however, is a dated benchmark and has some short comings.
+Dhrystone, however, is a dated benchmark and has some short comings.
 Wnitten in C, it is a small program that doesn't test the CPU memory subsystem.
 Additionally, dhrystone results could be modified by optimizing the compiler and insome cases hardware configuration.